agsb/f2u/docs/notes for avr.md

     T(R24, R25) : TOS
     N(R22, R23) : used as NOS, when need
     W(R20, R21) : used as work
-    I(R18, R19) : used as IP for next instruction, jump and link
+    I(R18, R19) : used as IP, hold next instruction, jump and link

   used in bios and interrupts: